Australian Encyclopaedia: Angus & Robertson

 One of the founders of Angus & Robertson, David Mackenzie Angus (1855–1901), had originally ventured into Australian literature when he had opened his Sydney bookstore in 1884.
 Two years later, Angus partnered with George Robertson and another two years later, their establishment had commenced publishing.
 The incorporation of publishing had resulted in profitable success and a larger variety of literary products in several areas.

 Angus & Robertson had commenced their work on the Australian Encyclopaedia in 1912.
-The First World War had then interrupted the progression of the encyclopedia.
-As a result of the war, the operation behind the Australian Encyclopedia was put on hold.
-In 1925, the first volume of the encyclopedia had been published and a year later, the second volume was published.
-Today, Angus & Robertson specialises in publishing, bookselling and printing and have made significant contributions to Australian literature.
+The First World War had then interrupted the progression of the encyclopaedia.
+As a result of the war, the operation behind the Australian Encyclopaedia was put on hold.
+In 1925, the first volume of the encyclopaedia had been published and a year later, the second volume was published.